top of page

 Top Clinical Audit Topics for ICU Improvement

-Updated: 6 days ago
+Updated: Mar 6

 Drawing on real-world ICU practice, this article explores high-impact clinical audit topics relevant to modern intensive care, with practical insights for clinicians, health services, and digital health teams seeking to strengthen audit, documentation, and decision-support processes.

-The article also provides direct access to ready-to-use ICU audit tools and templates commonly applied to invasive lines, ventilation, renal replacement therapy, and airway management.
 This article highlights ICU audit topics that can be implemented immediately using structured, ready-to-use audit templates aligned with local quality improvement and governance requirements.
+The article also provides direct access to ready-to-use ICU audit tools and templates:

-Common Clinical Audit Topics in ICU
+Common Clinical Audit Topics in the ICU

 When selecting audit topics for ICU, it is important to prioritise those that have a direct impact on patient safety and care quality.
 Here are some of the most effective topics to consider: